 The overall quality of Sole exercise bikes is high.
-Those built for the 2016 model year all have steel frames, provide smooth ergonomic cycling for trainees of most sizes, and carry industry-leading warranties for their price classes.
+Their exercise bikes all have steel frames, provide smooth ergonomic cycling for trainees of most sizes, and carry industry-leading warranties for their price classes.
 Many also have workout programs and can connect to mobile fitness apps via Bluetooth.
 Their flywheel weights range from 18 to 48 pounds.

 Here are some pros and cons about choosing a Sole Fitness exercise bike.

 - Sturdy Steel Frames: Sole exercise bike frames have lifetime warranties and can hold up to 350 pounds.
 Each frame has a steel core and is shrouded with aluminum.
 This smart design provides stability while allowing a manageable machine weight.

 - Heavy Flywheels: Sole Fitness provides a wide range of challenge and smooth resistance with up to 48-pound flywheels on its indoor cycle trainers.
 Flywheels on Sole recumbent bikes and traditional upright bikes range from 18 to 31 pounds.

 - Built-In Programs: With the exception of the SB700 and SB900 indoor cycle trainers, all Sole exercise bikes give access to 10 workout programs including two that are user-designed and two that are controlled by heart rate.